Experimental Tests of Invariant Set Theory: Entanglement Limits

 \section{Entanglement Limits}

-In standard quantum theory, there is no limit to the number of quantum objects which can be maximally entangled - however, in IST, there is.
-Here, we codify this limit, and design experiments to test if it can be probed.
+In standard quantum theory, there is no limit to the number of quantum objects $n$ which can be $n$-partite maximally entangled (i.e., saturate the Coffman-Kundu-Wootters inequality for an $n$-partite state \mbox{\cite{Coffman2000Distributed,Osborne2006CKWInequality})}.
+However, in IST, there is {(as we saw above)}.
+Here, we codify this limit, and design experiments using optics/noisy intermediate-scale quantum devices (NISQ devices) to probe it.

-For this, we use the $M$-qubit W state \cite{Dur2000Three,Rai2009Possibility},
+For this, we use the $J$-qubit W state \cite{Dur2000Three,Rai2009Possibility},